Palm House: Welcome to the jungle

 The Palm House is divided into three pavilions and three climate zones, which are connected to each other by tunnel-like corridors.
 The tallest room exhibits plants from the Mediterranean region, the Canary Islands, South Africa, America and Australia.
 The northern room houses plants from China, Japan, the Himalayas and New Zealand.
 Tropical and subtropical plants grow in the third area.
 Plants on display in the Palm House include a 23 meter-tall palm and in spring/summer the largest water lily in the world (with a leaf diameter of 1.20 meters).
 Temperatures range between 8 and 17 degrees Celsius.

-Palm House in Schönbrunn Palace Gardens, entrance at Hietzinger TorSchlosspark Schönbrunn
+Palm House (Palmenhaus) in Schönbrunn Palace Gardens, entrance at Hietzinger TorSchlosspark Schönbrunn

 Your benefit with the Vienna City Card: